ing-bank/sparse_dot_topn/README.md

 Comparing very large feature vectors and picking the best matches, in practice often results in performing a sparse matrix multiplication followed by selecting the top-n multiplication results.

-**sparse\_dot\_topn** provides an sparse matrix multiplication implementation that integrates selecting the top-n values, resulting in a significantly lower memory footprint and improved performance.
+**sparse\_dot\_topn** provides a (parallelised) sparse matrix multiplication implementation that integrates selecting the top-n values, resulting in a significantly lower memory footprint and improved performance.

 ## Usage